 Will Southwest be open in the fall?

 Yes.
 Seminary of the Southwest recently announced instruction plans and will begin the fall semester as regularly scheduled.
-Seminary of the Southwest is actively enrolling students for Fall 2020, and we are anticipating a robust entering class who will join us in August.
-The enrollment department and admissions committees are reviewing applications for Academic Year 2020-2021.
-Please check your email and Populi for information about the Fall registration period which will open June 1st.
+Seminary of the Southwest has enrolled students for Fall 2020, and we are welcome a robust entering class who have already joined us.